GoogleChrome/web.dev/content/fast/preload-critical-assets/codelab-preload-web-fonts.md

 glitch: preload-web-fonts
 ---

-This code lab shows you how to preload web fonts using rel="preload" to remove any flash of unstyled text (FOUT).
+This code lab shows you how to preload web fonts using rel="preload" to remove any flash of unstyled text (FOßUT).

 ## Measure